Wage and Hour Division (WHD)

-5. Does the PAID program require employers to include former employees in their back wage calculations?
+5. Does PAID require employers to include former employees in their back wage calculations?

 Yes.
 Like any other WHD enforcement action under the FLSA, back wages are computed for all employees affected within the statute of limitations, regardless of whether they are current or former employees.

 6. If WHD denies an employer’s request to participate in the program, will WHD then investigate the employer based on the information the employer already provided?